-It’s hard to imagine a time when there weren’t government regulations to protect workers’ safety.
-But 100 years ago, those are the conditions that existed.
-As that is way it always had been, no one had any reason to question it.
+It’s hard to imagine a time when government regulations didn’t protect workers’ safety.
+But a century ago, there were no regulations.
+No one had any reason to question why not.
 However, that all changed on the day of the Triangle Shirtwaist Fire.
+(This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-On March, 25, 1911, a fire broke out in the factory.
+On March 25, 1911, minutes before the end of the workday, a fire broke out in the factory.
 It was a small fire that easily could have been put out, but the fire hose was in poor condition and didn’t work.
 Practically everything in the factory was flammable and the fire spread quickly.

 A few dozen employees escaped using the elevator, but eventually the elevator stopped working.
-Others escaped to the roof and were able to move to other buildings.
+Others escaped to the roof and were able to move to neighboring buildings.

-The fire department was no help.
-Its ladders were too small and its nets tore.
-The fire escape collapsed.
+The fire department responded quickly but was no help.
+Its ladders were too short and its nets tore.
+Bodies on the sidewalk also prevented the firemen from getting as close to the building as they wanted.

 The factory’s owners had problems with fires twice before.
 In both cases, it was arson to collect insurance money.
 They refused to install sprinklers.